Chinese Herbs for Incontinence in Dogs?

-Suo Quan Wan is a TCM herbal blend to treat incontinence in dogs, cats and horses.
+Suo Quan Wan is a TCM herbal blend to treat incontinence in dogs, cats, and horses.

-The Western Medical Indication for this herbal formula is… urinary incontinence.
+The Western Medical Indication for this herbal formula is urinary incontinence.

 Suo Quan Wan is a Traditional Chinese Medicine blend of herbs to relieve the symptoms of urinary incontinence.

 The main ingredients in the Suo Quan Wan Formula are: